 Since the designation of the Biosphere and until the transition to the Network as the Biosphere convenor, the Commission relied on the province (MNRF) and the broader government for the staff and financial resources needed to deliver the Niagara Escarpment Program.
 While the Commission is no longer convenor of the Biosphere, it is hoped that the Commission will continue to contribute to the work of the Biosphere by providing access to data and for any updates to the NEP, NEPOSS, development, conservation, research and monitoring.

-The Network recognizes the importance of financial sustainability as the Biosphere convenor, and through the work of the Finance and Grant Writing board committee will persist in seeking opportunities to enhance our financial stability.
+Environmental Protection for the Niagara Escarpment Biosphere Reserve through Enhanced Community Engagement work of the Finance and Grant Writing board committee will persist in seeking opportunities to enhance our financial stability.
 The existing funding available to the Network are: